 Contact a Houston Estate Planning Lawyer

 If you or a loved one is interested in creating a trust to ensure loved ones’ financial security after your passing, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Our attorneys have decades of experience drafting trusts for Texans.
 We will work on drafting a trust that fits you and your situation perfectly.
 Or, if you already have a trust in place, our knowledgeable attorneys can answer any of the questions you have and update your estate plan, if necessary.
-To schedule a free consultation, give us a call today at 713-333-8900.
+To schedule a consultation, give us a call today at 713-333-8900.